LucaMarconato/phyper/README.md

 This library simplifies the usage of hyperparameters within pipelines.

 Features:
-* easy syntax for defining hyperparameters
+* easy, convenient syntax for defining hyperparameters
-* use hyperparameters in any point within a pipeline
+* use hyperparameters in any point within a pipeline, from data preprocessing to the final ML model
-* IDE-enabled code completion (tested with PyCharm)
+* IDE-enabled code completion for hyperparameters (tested with PyCharm)
 * generating hashes for final outputs and intermediate resources to avoid redundant computations or resource clashing between different models; the hashes depend on a predefined subset of hyperparameters
 * helper functions for using Snakemake as a pipeline manager